nathanwilk7/Website/documentation/Sources/README.md

 Polypheny currently supports the following data source adapters:

-* [CSV Adapter]{:.heading.flip-title} --- An adapter for querying CSV files.
+* [CSV Adapter] --- An adapter for querying CSV files.
-* [Ethereum Adapter]{:.heading.flip-title} --- A data source adapter for querying the Ethereum blockchain.
+* [Ethereum Adapter] --- A data source adapter for querying the Ethereum blockchain.
-* [MariaDB / MySQL Adapter]{:.heading.flip-title} --- Data source adapter for the relational database systems MariaDB and MySQL..
+* [MariaDB / MySQL Adapter] --- Data source adapter for the relational database systems MariaDB and MySQL..
-* [MonetDB Adapter]{:.heading.flip-title} --- Allows querying and modifying tables on a remote MonetDB instance.
+* [MonetDB Adapter] --- Allows querying and modifying tables on a remote MonetDB instance.
-* [PostgreSQL Adapter]{:.heading.flip-title} --- Allows querying and modifying tables on a remote PostgreSQL database.
+* [PostgreSQL Adapter] --- Allows querying and modifying tables on a remote PostgreSQL database.
-* [Query File System (QFS)]{:.heading.flip-title} --- Maps a filesystem path as relational table and allows querying it.
+* [Query File System (QFS)] --- Maps a filesystem path as relational table and allows querying it.
 {:.related-posts.faded}